k1kolev/info/features/ui-ux-features/navigators.md

 ## Overview

-Nowadays, businesses strive to get their hands on all the necessary information they can for accomplishing their goals and achieve greater results.
+Nowadays, businesses strive to get their hands on all the necessary information they can for accomplishing their daily tasks and track what's important.
 In addition, management and expert teams use this information to conduct analyses in attempts of making better, data-backed decisions.

 It's all about the **data** - **huge amounts** of it are processes and shared across various departments, projects, and teams.

-Most often, these kinds of data are stored in **tabular form**.
-They and arranged in **records** with **parameters** (or column titles) that define the smallest bits comprising each of them.